pansay/javascript-allonge/manuscript/markdown/Ideas/drunken.md

 [^yecch]: This book does not blindly endorse asking programmers to solve this or any abstract problem in a job interview.

 *Consider a finite checkerboard of unknown size.
 On each square we randomly place an arrow pointing to one of its four sides.
 For convenience, we shall uniformly label the directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
-Each move consists of moving the red chequer one square in the direction of the arrow in the square it occupies.
+Each move consists of moving the chequer one square in the direction of the arrow in the square it occupies.
 If the arrow should cause the chequer to move off the edge of the board, the game halts.*

 *As a player moves the chequer, he calls out the direction of movement, e.g. "N, E, N, S, N, E..."
 Write an algorithm that will determine whether the game halts strictly from the called out directions, in constant space.*